uoregon-libraries/newspaper-curation-app/test/recipes/README.md

 ## Repeat And Compare

-Again, you'll run the recipe twice: once on your baseline, once on your fix/refactor.
+You'll run the recipe twice: once on your baseline, once on your fix/refactor.

+Before each recipe is kicked off, **run `make`** to get all the binaries built for whatever code you're testing!

 After each run, you should generate a report.
 Once you have two reports, you can compare them using git.
 Example:

 ```bash
 cp -r ./test/baseline-report ./test/r